Sign Up

 • Have you ever been abused?
 If yes, describe by whom, when, and how.

 The social history provides clues as to how the person interacts with others.
 It is important to understand social relationships as those with a large social network are more likely to have less severe mental illness and recover better from mental and medical illness.
-The nurse should have the patient describe their social relationships, including several siblings, who raised the patient, spouse, or significant other, several children, current living situation, military history including the type of discharge, and any additional support or social networks reported.
+The nurse should have the patient describe their social relationships, including siblings, spouse/partner/significant other, children, current living situation, military history, discharge type, and any additional support or social networks reported.
 Any significant life event, such as death, divorce, or birth, should be reported.

 Family history is important because many mental illnesses are hereditary.
 Record any history of mental illnesses in the patient's family.
 Common genetic illnesses include depression, bipolar disease, schizophrenia, and attention deficit disorder.